 2. Pour the water into the glass to fill it, and stir until well mixed.
 Serve over ice if desired.

 Nutritionist Julie Daniluk hosts Healthy Gourmet, a reality cooking show that looks at the ongoing battle between taste and nutrition.
-Her soon-to-be-published first book, Meals That Heal Inflammation, advises on allergy-free foods that both taste great and assist the body in the healing process.
+Her book, Meals That Heal Inflammation, advises on allergy-free foods that both taste great and assist the body in the healing process.